Curio5813/Personal/README.md

 > Collection of programming problems to practice solving, learn to program and code.

 This project is dedicated to learning programming and logic algorithms by solving computing problems.
+Here a publish some personal ideas about computation problems.

 ![](bitcoin8bits.jpg)